unbit/uwsgi-docs/Snippets.rst

 Force HTTPS
 -----------

-this will force HTTPS for the whole site
+This will force HTTPS for the whole site.

 .. code-block:: ini